perfanalytics/pose2sim/README.md

 > _**Convert a preexisting calibration file, or calculate intrinsic and extrinsic parameters from scratch.**_ \
 > _**N.B.:**_ You can visualize camera calibration in 3D with my (experimental) [Maya-Mocap tool](https://github.com/davidpagnon/Maya-Mocap).

-### Convert from Qualisys, Optitrack, or Vicon
+### Convert from Qualisys, Optitrack, Vicon, OpenCap, or bioCV

 If you already have a calibration file, set `calibration_type` type to `convert` in your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
 - **From Qualisys:**
-  - Export calibration to `.qca.txt` within QTM
+  - Export calibration to `.qca.txt` within QTM.
-  - Copy it in the `calibration` Pose2Sim folder
+  - Copy it in the `calibration` Pose2Sim folder.
   - set `convert_from` to 'qualisys' in your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
-Change `binning_factor` to 2 if you film in 540p
+Change `binning_factor` to 2 if you film in 540p.
 - **From Optitrack:** Exporting calibration will be available in Motive 3.2.
 In the meantime:
-  - Calculate intrinsics with a board (see next section)
+  - Calculate intrinsics with a board (see next section).
   - Use their C++ API [to retrieve extrinsic properties](https://docs.optitrack.com/developer-tools/motive-api/motive-api-function-reference#tt_cameraxlocation).
 Translation can be copied as is in your `Calib.toml` file, but TT_CameraOrientationMatrix first needs to be [converted to a Rodrigues vector](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga61585db663d9da06b68e70cfbf6a1eac) with OpenCV.
-See instructions [here](https://github.com/perfanalytics/pose2sim/issues/28)
+See instructions [here](https://github.com/perfanalytics/pose2sim/issues/28).
 - **From Vicon:**
-  - Copy your `.xcp` Vicon calibration file to the Pose2Sim `calibration` folder
+  - Copy your `.xcp` Vicon calibration file to the Pose2Sim `calibration` folder.
   - set `convert_from` to 'vicon' in your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
+No other setting is needed.
+- **From OpenCap:**
+  - Copy your `.pickle` OpenCap calibration files to the Pose2Sim `calibration` folder.
+  - set `convert_from` to 'opencap' in your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
+No other setting is needed.
+- **From bioCV:**
+  - Copy your bioCV calibration files (no extension) to the Pose2Sim `calibration` folder.
+  - set `convert_from` to 'biocv' in your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
 No other setting is needed.

 ### Calculate from scratch